enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 undefined
 %exp
-In ES5 variables which have never been assigned a value are `undefined` variables.
+In `JavaScript`, variables which have never been assigned a value are `undefined` variables.
 %